 1. Will honors show up on my diploma?
 No. Departmental honors appear in the graduation program and on your transcript.
 Only Latin honors (cum laude, etc.) appear on the diploma.

-1. How is the honors program different from a capstone?
+2. How is the honors program different from a capstone?
 The capstone is a SAGES requirement that all undergraduates must fulfill in order to graduate.
 COGS majors can do a capstone in any department.
-308/309 does NOT replace the capstone–honors students must take 308 or 309 and complete a capstone.
+308/309 does NOT replace the capstone–honors students must take 308 or 309 and complete a capstone in some department.
 The work students do for 308/309 must be new work, but students can work on a topic related to their capstone work.
 For example, a student might write a theoretical paper summarizing an area of research and proposing an empirical study to fulfill the requirements of 308/309, then carry out that study for her capstone research.

-2. Can I do the honors program and the capstone at the same time?
-Absolutely!
-Students who are doing the two in the same semester or sequential semesters should work with the 308/309 instructor and their capstone supervisor to figure out how to best use the student’s time.
+3. Can I do the honors program and the capstone at the same time?
+Yes.
+Students who are doing the two in the same semester can work with the 308/309 instructor and their capstone supervisor to figure out how to best use the student’s time.
 You can work on related or entirely different topics for the two requirements.

-5. Can I take COGS 308 or 309 if I don’t want to be in the honors program?
+6. Can I take COGS 308 or 309 if I don’t want to be in the honors program?
 Yes.
-Students interested in the honors program will receive priority for enrollment, so you may not be able to enroll in the course in a given semester.
+You will receive honors if you meet the requirements, so if there’s some reason (excessive modesty?) you don’t want that notation, let the instructor know.

 7. Can I take both COGS 308 and 309?
 Yes.

 8. When should I take COGS 308 or 309?
 The optimal time is junior or senior year, after you have acquired a solid background in cognitive science.
 We also strongly encourage students to take 308 or 309 before the capstone, so that the course can be used to produce a higher quality capstone.
 However, there are no prerequisites for 308 or 309, which means that you can take the course at any time.